adamwang0705/learn_suc_performance/README.md

 If you want more advanced control over options when compiling the program, please look into the `./Makefile` file.

 ### 2. Execute
-Once you have the executable file `learn_suc`, run command:
+Once you have the executable file `./learn_suc`, run command:

 ```
 ./learn_suc --itemlist data/itemlist.txt --behaviorlist data/behaviorlist.txt --output learn_suc-m1.txt --mode 1 --threads 8